mswietochowski/mswietochowski.github.io/_posts/2016-07-31-Setting-up-jekyll-locally-with-docker.md

 an opportunity to learn a popular tool.

 Jekyll is written in ruby and requires ruby to run.
-You can install ruby on your machine to play with jekyll and your site, but that's not the path I've chosen.
+You can install ruby on your machine to play with Jekyll and your site, but that's not the path I've chosen.
 I decided to go with Docker.

 ## Why Docker?

-Docker is a container platform, that allows you to run pieces of software in clean, isolated and consistent micro-environemnts.
+Docker is a container platform, that allows you to run pieces of software in clean, isolated and consistent microenvironments.
 If you don't know what it is, you miss a big time and I truly encourage you to check it out and get an opinion.

-I decided to run jekyll using Docker because that's a perfect solution to keep my machine clean.
+I decided to run Jekyll using Docker because that's a perfect solution to keep my machine clean.
 I don't have to install ruby on my box, I don't need to worry about dependencies and maybe ruby-versions in the future.
-I have a requirements that Dockers was created for and it would be uniwse not to take advantage of that.
+I have a requirements that Docker was created for and it would be unwise not to take advantage of that.
 Plus I've never used Docker before and it's always great to learn new things.

 ## Guide